dmytri/textnet/CONVENTIONS.md

 - All scenarios idempotent

 ## For AI Systems
-### Change Protocol
+### AI Assistant Role
-1. Describe changes in natural language
+1. Suggest changes through SEARCH/REPLACE blocks only
-2. Await explicit approval
+2. Describe modifications in natural language first
-3. Provide SEARCH/REPLACE blocks
+3. Never execute commands or assume changes are applied
-4. Never execute commands directly
+4. Trust human to handle actual git operations

-5. Only implement steps/examples when explicitly requested
+### Key Limitations

-### Test Execution
+- No control over execution environment
-- Only through Tilt/BDA pipeline
+- No awareness of commits unless informed
-- Never suggest manual pytest runs
+- All code suggestions are proposals only